 Aside from Goats and Carabao, Horses can also be found on the hills.

-Imnajbu Church is one of our favorite churches in Batanes.
-Because it is made out of rocks, which made it looked like the houses in Batanes.
-Then, if you look at the church from outside, it has a hill background.
+Imnajbu Church is one of our favorite churches in Batanes, because it is made out of rocks, which made it looked like the houses in Batanes.
+Then, if you look at the church from outside, it has a hill as a background.